feature-flags-co/ffc-java-sdk/README.md

 that the value was determined.

 `FFUser`: A collection of attributes that can affect flag evaluation, usually corresponding to a user of your application.
 This object contains built-in properties(`key`, `userName`, `email` and `country`).
+The `key` and `userName` are required.
-The only mandatory property is the key, which must uniquely identify each user; this could be a username or email address for authenticated users, or a ID for anonymous users.
+The `key` must uniquely identify each user; this could be a username or email address for authenticated users, or a ID for anonymous users.
-All other built-in properties are optional, it's strongly recommended to set userName in order to search your user quickly You may also define custom properties with arbitrary names and values.
+The `userName` is used to search your user quickly.
+All other built-in properties are optional, you may also define custom properties with arbitrary names and values.

 ```
     FFCClient client = new FFCClientImp(envSecret);